Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 First of all, I would like to thank you and _ (company) for giving me this opportunity to present myself in front of you and accept my candidature.

-Coming to myself, As you know my name is , which means _.
-I have humble beginnings from (town/city) and grew up understanding the importance of working hard.
+, which means _.
+I have humble beginnings in (town/city) and grew up understanding the importance of working hard.
 My father was a _ and always taught me different lessons about the true nature of goodwill and hard work.

 I began showing interest in (sales/marketing/etc) during my school years.
 Studying opened my world to the immense possibilities in this field, and I immediately got excited to finish my schooling and enter this work.

 Apart from this, I have a special interest in _ (hobby) and have successfully participated in various competitions where I have shown my talent.
-My interest in sports manifested in me playing _ (football/cricket) throughout my childhood and am an avid supporter of (sports team).
+My interest in sports manifested in me playing _ (football/cricket) throughout my childhood and am an avid supporter of (sports teams).

 This is another one of the many HR interview questions for freshers that most people fumble at.
-However, it is extremely easy to understand the answer to such types of hr interview questions for freshers.
+However, it is extremely easy to understand the answer to such types of HR interview questions for freshers.
 They aim to understand how you would fit into the company, so talking about its ethos and values is a good start.

 Apart from this, many freshers think that because they have no work experience, no company will be willing to hire them.
 However, being fresher is a strength you have.
 You are like a blank canvas ready to start your masterpiece.
 So, you should sell yourself like that.